Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Systems with odd variables

 \subsection{Generalized free energy and excess/housekeeping decomposition}

-Many of our results continue to hold for systems with odd variables, including the definition of the generalized free energy and the excess/housekeeping decomposition.
+Many of our results continue to hold for MJPs with odd variables, including the definition of the generalized potential and the excess/housekeeping decomposition.
 One important caveat is that we do not simplify our expressions by using Eq.~\eqref{eq:antisymmetry}, the relationship between forward and reverse fluxes that holds without odd variables.
-Without using this equation, excess EPR~\eqref{eq:exdual} should be defined in the more general way as
+Without using this equation, excess EPR~\eqref{eq:exdual} is defined as

 which is the analogue of Eq.~\eqref{eq:epr00}.
 The optimality condition that defines $\potopt$ is given by

 rather than Eq.~\eqref{eq:poisson-1}.
 The expression of excess EPR as information-theoretic optimal transport, as in Eq.~\eqref{eq:exdef}, remains unchanged.
 In the special case where Eq.~\eqref{eq:antisymmetry} holds, Eq.~\eqref{eq:eprn-odd} reduces to Eq.~\eqref{eq:exdual}, and Eq.~\eqref{eq:poisson-odd} reduces to Eq.~\eqref{eq:poisson-1},